Maya-Souza/Project_2_APIs/README.md

 Here, we only have the price variation data for Turkey along with its minimum wage variation, everything categorized by years (2015 to 2021).

 &nbsp;
-The next step was to focus on the total variation for the period.
-For this, I created a different subset where the products had the percentual variation from 2021 - 2015:
+The next step was to focus on the total price variation for each product in the period of 2015 to 2021.
+For this, I created a different subset where the products had the percentual variation in this period:
 &nbsp;
 ![](images/price_var.jpg)